mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 IBM Watson™ is a suite of services which gives you access to a range of AI techniques and applications.
 These services are available over the web and cover the following areas:

-* Conversation
+* AI Assistant
 * Knowledge
 * Vision
 * Speech
 * Language
 * Empathy
+* Data

 You can find out more about IBM Watson on the [IBM Watson website](https://www.ibm.com/watson/products-services/).

 The [IBM Watson Connector Suite](https://appstore.home.mendix.com/link/app/2860/) in the Mendix App Store provides connectors which simplify the use of the Watson services.
 Including the IBM Watson Connector Suite in your app allows you to add microflow actions which make use of IBM Watson services.
-The IBM Watson Connector Suite is based on version 3.5.3 of the IBM Watson SDK.
+The IBM Watson Connector Suite is based on version 6.11.0 of the IBM Watson SDK.

 ### 1.1 Prerequisites